jagieloadrian/starwarswikicompose/README.md

 - Check your favourite heroes, movies or planets
 - Search for images to add for specific object (maybe new face for Luke?)
 - Save this images in app to look after
+- Add our heroes and loved movies or series

 ## Screenshots